centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/monitoring-guide.md

 GRANT REPLICATION CLIENT on *.* TO '<login>'@'<poller ip address>' ;
 ```

-After having applied the *App-DB-MySQL-custom* host template and set the correct values for *PORT*, *USERNAME* and *PASSWORD* macros, make sure that all the default services are checked successfully (no *UNKNOWN* states).
+After applying the *App-DB-MySQL-custom* host template and setting the correct values for *PORT*, *USERNAME* and *PASSWORD* macros, make sure that all the default services are checked successfully (no *UNKNOWN* states).

-Then add a new service by browsing to **Configuration > Services > Services by host** and clicking **Add** and fill the form according to this table:
+Then add a new service by browsing to **Configuration > Services > Services by host** and clicking **Add**, and then complete the form according to this table:

 | Field               | Value                                                           |
 |:--------------------|:----------------------------------------------------------------|